unovue/radix-vue/docs/content/components/calendar.md

 <!-- @include: @/meta/CalendarCell.md -->

+<DataAttributesTable
+  :data="[
+    {
+      attribute: '[data-disabled]',
+      values: 'Present when disabled',
+    },
+  ]"
+/>

 ### Cell Trigger

 Interactable container for displaying the cell dates.
 Clicking it selects the date.

 <!-- @include: @/meta/CalendarCellTrigger.md -->

+<DataAttributesTable
+  :data="[
+    {
+      attribute: '[data-selected]',
+      values: 'Present when selected',
+    },
+    {
+      attribute: '[data-value]',
+      values: 'The ISO string value of the date.',
+    },
+    {
+      attribute: '[data-disabled]',
+      values: 'Present when disabled',
+    },
+    {
+      attribute: '[data-unavailable]',
+      values: 'Present when unavailable',
+    },
+    {
+      attribute: '[data-today]',
+      values: 'Present when today',
+    },
+    {
+      attribute: '[data-outside-view]',
+      values: 'Present when the date is outside the current month it is displayed in.', },
+    {
+      attribute: '[data-outside-visible-view]',
+      values: 'Present when the date is outside the months that are visible on the calendar.', },
+    {
+      attribute: '[data-focused]',
+      values: 'Present when focused',
+    }
+  ]"
+/>

 ## Accessibility